The 1994 Ruwa Zimbabwe Alien Encounter

 Hind's own interviews were even worse.
-She interviewed the children in groups of four to six, while the other children were allowed to watch and listen to each group.
+She interviewed the children in groups of two to six, while other children were allowed to watch and listen to each group.
 Every single child's story was necessarily cross contaminated with the others.
 There is little wonder that she always reported that all the students told exactly the same story.

 Maybe an alien spaceship did land there that day and communicate telepathically to this handful of children.
 Or, maybe a couple of strangers strolled through the nearby field, and maybe a stray party balloon floated past.
 We'll never really have any good idea of what did or didn't happen on that day, if anything happened at all — keeping in mind that "nothing at all" is what three quarters of the students reported.
 The actual events are buried under a nationwide UFO frenzy triggered by the rocket re-entry, under the hopelessly incompetent story sharing sessions of Cynthia Hind, and under the skilled promptings of Harvard University's resident expert in persuading people that they had an actual alien encounter.
 As far as serving as evidence of alien visitation, the 1994 Ruwa, Zimbabwe encounter falls just a little bit short.

 Cite this article: